VNovytskyi/ble-auth-lost-issue-idf514/README.md

 Bonded:        Yes
 ```
 ## Expected result
-The "Authenticated" flag after an update is "Yes"
+The "Authenticated" flag after an firmware update is "Yes"
 ## Actual result
-The "Authenticated" flag after an update is "No"
+The "Authenticated" flag after an firmware update is "No"